 The academy trust and the design team will run a number of drop in information sessions as the project develops, providing regular updates through whatever medium the local community, the design team and the trust agree would be preferred.
 Through the drop in information sessions it is envisaged that the local community will learn more about how the school will operate and their approach to meeting the needs of this group of vulnerable learners.
-There will also be an opportunity for residents to look at plans for the school building and site and to provide comment.
-We are keeping the parish council up to date and updated them most recently in June 2020.
-The county council will liaise with the parish council in order to determine how best to approach wider community engagement, especially in the context of the ongoing COVID-19 pandemic.
+The first of these drop in engagements events, which was widely advertised, was held on 8 September 2020.
+There was an opportunity for residents to look at plans for the school building and site and to provide comment.

 If planning permission is approved, when will construction start on site?

-With a planning application being submitted in September 2020 it is anticipated that construction may commence in March 2021 and therefore the proposed site secured, and unavailable for use, from that time.
+Subject to planning approval, it is anticipated that construction may commence in March 2021 and therefore the proposed site secured, and unavailable for use, from that time.